There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Web hosting is a highly competitive industry, and there are hundreds of web hosts offering packages with varying features and pricing.
 That’s why you need to follow due diligence when choosing a web host.

-This is an important decision and not the time to be stingy.
+This is an important decision in the blog creation process and not the time to be stingy.
 You may feel tempted to just purchase from whoever is offering the most economical package, but avoid this trap.

-Your web hosting plays a major role in loading speed, security, uptime and performance of your blog.
-The way I see it, there are 3 types of web hosts: bad, good and great.
+The way we see it, there are three types of web hosts: bad, good, and great.

 Many people think a great host is one with excellent customer support.
-But I believe a web host is great when the service is so good that you almost never get any issues, which create the need to contact support.
+But we believe a web host is great when the service is so good that you almost never get any issues that need support.

-You get high quality hosting starting from $11.95/month, along with a ton of features to save you the time and hassle of setting up and managing your blog.
+You get high-quality hosting starting from $11.95/month, along with a ton of features to save you the time and hassle of managing and setting up your blog.

 To purchase hosting from Siteground, go to the Siteground WordPress hosting page and pick one of the 3 hosting packages available.